5 Japanese Ways to Keep the Body Warm in Winter

 Soak in an Onsen

-There is something about soaking in onsen during the wintertime.
-Onsens are located practically throughout Japan to experience the warmth no matter how cold the region gets.
+There is something about soaking in an onsen during the wintertime.
+Onsens are located practically throughout Japan to experience the warmth, no matter how cold the region gets.
 Soak yourself in a hot spring bath to calm your insides as you admire the winter scenery.
 Amplify this therapeutic experience when you immerse yourself in an open-style bath.
 There are plenty of these open bath concepts around Japan, where you can unwind as you watch the snowflakes fall around you.